 Those of you who follow the Lauren's Hope blog regularly (and who doesn't?) may recall that I shared a personal story earlier this summer when my 9-year-old son, Will, was diagnosed with Severe Feeding Aversion (that's him, at left, in the hospital) and underwent surgery to place a Microvasive G-Tube.
 This feeding tube works by way of a port on his abdomen, allowing us to give him all the nutrition he needs while he undergoes long-term feeding aversion therapy, a form of occupational therapy that addresses the behavioral, sensory (texture, smell, temperature, etc.), social, cognitive, and OCD (obsessive-compulsive disorder) issues surrounding feeding.

 We're not new to therapy, as Will has severe autism which, in his case, is paired with OCD, Sensory Integration Dysfunction, Sensory Processing Disorder, anxiety, speech and language disorders, and a host of digestive issues.
-But we certainly were new all of this feeding tube business, and it was overwhelming at first, to say the very least.
+But we certainly were new to all of this feeding tube business, and it was overwhelming at first, to say the very least.
 I'm pleased to report, however, that Will has made huge strides this summer, reaching his goal weight easily with the tube feeds and becoming more verbal and stronger as a result.
 And now, it's August, so it's time for him to go back to school, this time with a feeding tube.

 Can Children With Feeding Tubes Go To Public School?